Does money buy happiness? For Gen Z, it just might

+The study found that 97% of Gen Z respondents said that financial health has an impact on their overall happiness.

-The study found that 97% of Gen Z has “all the goals” and want to “actively work on 16 of 17 financial goal posts, including ones that likely involve taking out loans, despite the higher price of doing so.”
+The study also found that more than two thirds of Gen Zers are driven when it comes to financial plans and want to “actively work on 16 of 17 financial goal posts, including ones that likely involve taking out loans, despite the higher price of doing so.”

 Gen Z also admitted that saving cash ranks as a higher priority than paying off debt.
 This issue becomes even more complex for Gen Z when it comes to their spending habits.